 |3 trains / hour

 Getting around in Antwerp

-Busses and Trams are operated by “De Lijn”.
-Bus and Tram tickets cost 3€ and are valid for 60 minutes.
+The local Antwerp public transport system is fairly well organised.
+All busses and trams in Antwerp are operated by “De Lijn”.
+Tickets cost 3€ and are valid for 60 minutes.
 Within this period you can change lines as much as you want.
 After the 60 minutes you can continue your ride to your destination, but you can’t change lines anymore unless you purchase a new ticket.
 Day passes cost 5€ on pre-sale or 7€ on board.
 3 day passes cost 10€ on pre-sale and 12€ on board

 Where to stay in Antwerp

 There are many options for accommodation in Antwerp, from luxury hotels to budget-friendly hostels.
 If you prefer a central location, you can stay in the Old Town, which is close to the city’s main attractions.
 If you are looking for a more tranquil experience, the South District is a good option, known for its trendy cafes and boutiques.

 - Belgian Fries – Belgian fries, also known as “frites,” are a popular street food in Antwerp.
 These fries are made from high-quality potatoes that are first blanched and then fried twice to achieve the perfect texture.
 They are often served with a side of mayonnaise or other sauces.

 - Stoofvlees – Stoofvlees is a hearty beef stew that is popular throughout Belgium, but particularly in Antwerp.
 It is made with tender beef that is slowly simmered in a rich, savory sauce made from beer, onions, and spices.
 It is often served with fries or mashed potatoes.

 - Mosselen – Mussels are a popular seafood dish in Antwerp, and they are often served steamed in a pot with white wine, garlic, and herbs.
 They are typically accompanied by a side of Belgian fries or bread.